zehnpaard/kontlang/README.md

 # kontlang
-Language with Clojure-like syntax and semantics based on EoPL + Shift/Reset
+Language with Clojure-like syntax and semantics based on EoPL + Shift/Reset, implemented in OCaml

 ## Instructions for use
-Recommendation for installing dependencies is [`OPAM`]().
+Recommendation for installing dependencies is [`OPAM`](https://opam.ocaml.org).

 Once OPAM is installed and configured (`opam init` & `eval $(opam config env)` - see OPAM website for further details), run: